-1. Request: This detailed site plan (DSP) provides for development of 76 single-family attached (townhouse) dwelling units, of which 4 will be live/work units.
+1. Request: This detailed site plan (DSP) requests approval of development for 76 single-family attached (townhouse) dwelling units, including 4 live/work units.
 The 76 dwelling units will be located on lots that are at least 1,530 square feet.
-Each lot will contain either a 20-foot-wide unit or a 24-foot-wide unit,.
-The DSP also includes 12 parcels, which will be utilized for private streets and alleys, homeowners association (HOA) facilities, stormwater management (SWM) facilities, and open space and recreation areas.
+Each lot will contain either a 20-foot-wide unit or a 24-foot-wide unit, for a total of 76 units.
+The DSP will also include 12 parcels.
+The 12 parcels will be utilized for private streets and alleys, homeowners association (HOA) facilities, stormwater management (SWM) facilities, and open space and recreation areas.